BenjaminGott/TPCsharpPokekw/TpCsharpPoKEKW/README.MD

 ### 2. Build and Run the Project

 - Open the project in **Visual Studio**.
-- Restore NuGet packages if prompted.
+- go ..\TpCsharpPoKEKW\bin\Release\net9.0-windows
-- Build and run the project.
+- And run the .exe.

 ---